bterwijn/NQueens/docs/CodeQuality.md

 You could say the interface of a car is it's steering wheel, pedals and gear shifter.
-When you drive your car you do not think about the detais of how the fuel in the engine moves the pistons and through the transmission rotates the wheels.
-An automatic car, that doesn't have a gear shift, has a higher level of abstraction, and a self driving car an even higher level as more and more detail are hidden away.
+When you drive your car you do not think about the details of how the fuel in the engine moves the pistons and through the transmission rotates the wheels.
+An automatic car, that doesn't have a gear shifter, has a higher level of abstraction, and a self driving car an even higher level as more and more detail are hidden away making it easier to use it.

 Abstraction in combination with modularity allows to have different levels of abstraction in the software.
 Modules at the top only deal